bibanon/android-development-codex/Devices/Android-Devices/Google-Experience/ASUS-Nexus 7/N7-Ubuntu.md

-## Manual Method

 Here is a manual method of installing Ubuntu on the Nexus 7.
-This does exactly the same thing as the installer, and is outlined for for your information, or porting purposes.
+This does exactly the same thing as [the official installer](https://wiki.ubuntu.com/Nexus7/Installation), and is outlined for for your information, or porting purposes.

 ## Preparations

-Your Nexus 7's bootloader [[must be unlocked|]], and set to USB Debugging mode.
-(Settings->Developer Options)
+Your Nexus 7's bootloader [[must be unlocked|Nexus Unlock]], and set to USB Debugging mode.
+(Settings->Developer Options).
+If you don't see **Developer Options**, go into **About Phone**

-You need to install these dependencies from a package manager:
+After that, you'll need to install these dependencies from a package manager:

 * `android-tools-fastboot`
 * `wget`